Ambulance attendances for suicidal and self-harm behaviours

 The AIHW's update on ambulance attendances for suicidal thoughts, and suicidal and self-harm behaviours helps us better understand how people experience suicidal distress.
 Whilst not everyone experiencing suicidal distress needs or receives support from ambulance services, these data complement other national datasets to improve suicide prevention efforts.

 Suicide deaths are just the tip of the iceberg when it comes to suicide surveillance.
 Monitoring suicide attempts, self-harm and suicidal thoughts is crucial, but is challenging to do so comprehensively.
-Hospital data provide insight into the prevalence of intentional self-harm behaviours.1 However, the codes used (e.g. ICD-10) to record this behaviour in these systems don't distinguish between self-harm with and without suicidal intent, limiting our overall understanding of self-harm and suicidal distress.
+Hospital data provide insight into the prevalence of intentional self-harm behaviours.1 However, the codes used (for example, ICD-10) to record this behaviour in these systems don't distinguish between self-harm with and without suicidal intent, limiting our overall understanding of self-harm and suicidal distress.

 Analysing data from ambulance attendances reveals a deeper layer of the iceberg - providing more information about self-harm without suicidal intent, and experiences of suicidal thoughts in cases where people aren’t hospitalised.
 These data supports suicide prevention policy and practice by: